Gi-Yeong/Gi-Yeong/README.md

 ### Hi there 👋

+Good Day!
+I am Gi-Yeong KIM who is interested in Java Programing from South Korea.

 <!--
 **Gi-Yeong/Gi-Yeong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.